 In her spare time Bri enjoys spending time with family and friends, working on the family home, cooking, being outdoors- hunting, fishing , off-roading, skiing and doing “the million and one things there are to do in Southern Colorado.”

 A daughter of two United States Marines and a wife of a United States Army Captain Bri Buentello understands and appreciates veteran issues.
 She knows, first hand, how important access to services is for veterans and their families.
-She will never forget our veterans and will work hard on their behalf.
+She will never forget our veterans and will honor their sacrifices with untirely work.

 In addition to being a defining characteristic of House District 47 agriculture is a major contributor to Colorado’s economy.
 Bri will work hard to promote the agriculture industry and guard against unnecessary government intrusion into this vital sector of the economy.
 She will be an advocate for the farming and ranching families of Pueblo ,Otero and Fremont counties and develop ideas, partnerships and policies that help protect and enhance this unique but important way of life.